rishav771/rishav771/README.md

 - 💼 &nbsp; Machine Learning Engineer.
 - 🌱 &nbsp; Enthusiast in Statistics and Artificial Intelligence.
 - ✍️ &nbsp; Reading books like contemporary fiction and playing soccer.
-- ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; A cup of coffee can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>